Sample Masters Economics Full Dissertation

-IMF officials such as Poul Thomsen, overseers of the Greek austerity programme, asserted that Greeks were now at their limit of tolerance for austerity, citing that the Greek people had done enough in terms of reforms at a great cost to the population (Pop, 2012).
+IMF officials such as Poul Thomsen, overseers of the Greek austerity programme, asserted that Greeks were now at their limit of tolerance for austerity, citing that the Greek people had done enough in terms of reforms at a significant cost to the population (Pop, 2012).

-This caused Greek citizens to turn to environmentally damaging solutions to heat their homes, including cutting down of wood from forests giving rise to pollution in areas; such as Athens, where the city was already struggling with low air quality (NY Times, 2013).
+This caused Greek citizens to turn to environmentally damaging solutions to heat their homes, including cutting down wood from forests giving rise to pollution in areas; such as Athens, where the city was already struggling with low air quality (NY Times, 2013).

 According to Holodny and Udland (2015), local Greek businesses are in a state of disorder, with many Greeks now preferring merchandise and other tangible items over the euro.
 Greek banks have been closed since June 29 when the Prime Minister announced a referendum vote on bailout terms, a vote which came back as “NO.”

 During this time, the Greek economy seized up, and banks began to run short of cash as assistance to the country from the IMF and ECB dried up after Greece failed to pay over 1.5 billion euros that were owed to the IMF on June 30, 2015 (Holodny and Udland, 2015).